FK Inđija

-Fudbalski klub Inđija (Фудбалски клуб Инђија), currently known as Inđija Toyo Tires for sponsorship reasons, is a football club based in the city of Inđija, Serbia.
-They compete in the Serbian League Vojvodina, the third tier of the national league system.
+Fudbalski klub Inđija (Фудбалски клуб Инђија) is a football club based in the city of Inđija, Serbia.
+They compete in the Serbian Municipal League, the seventh tier of the national league system.
+FK Inđija officially announced its withdrawal from the Serbian League Vojvodina on 25 July 2026 after large amount of debts they were unable to pay.

 During Yugoslavia the club mainly participated in the amateur ranks of competition.

 The club's biggest success were two promotions to the Serbian SuperLiga for 2010–11 and 2019–20 seasons.

 History

 FK Inđija was established in 1933 as a Yugoslav Railways employees club, initially named ŽAK Inđija and later FK Železničar Inđija.
 In 1969, Železničar was renamed to FK PIK Inđija.
 In 1975 the name changed, this time to FK Agrounija after the club's sponsor at that time.
 In 1994, the name become FK Inđija and it lasts until nowadays, exception was the period between 2001 and 2003 when for sponsorship reasons the clubs was known as FK Brazda Coop.

 In 1941, they won the Novi Sad Football Subassociation First League.
 Later during the SFR Yugoslavia period, the club competed mostly in the third national level.
 On several occasions they played the qualifiers for the Yugoslav Second League, until they finally achieved promotion to it in 1992.
 The next notable achievement was in 2005–06 season when they reached the quarter-finals of the Serbia and Montenegro Cup, and also won the Serbian League Vojvodina and got promoted to the Serbian First League (second level).

 In 2010, FK Inđija finished first in the Serbian First League and was promoted to the Serbian SuperLiga, Serbia's highest professional football league, an achievement they would repeat in 2019.

+On 25 July 2026, Indjija would announce its withdrawal from the Serbian League Vojvodina due to financial problems.
+As a result of this, they would start over as a Phoenix club, starting all over again in the Serbian Municipal League.